 Regression analysis indicated that the overall utilisation of individual bDMARDs in rheumatology specialities in UK hospitals changed by varying amounts between March 2014 and February 2017.
 There was a statistically significant increase in average monthly utilisation of bDMARDs for; adalimumab 0.48% (95% CI 0.22 to 0.75), certolizumab pegol 1.90% (95% CI 1.54 to 2.26), golimumab 3.06% (95% CI 2.46 to 3.65), abatacept 2.97% (95% CI 2.55 to 3.39) and tocilizumab 2.24% (95% CI 1.95 to 2.53), but not statistically significant for etanercept 0.04% per month (95% CI -0.21 to 0.30).
 In contrast, the overall utilisation of infliximab decreased slightly on average by 0.03% per month (95% CI -0.25 to 0.18) (Figure 1).
 Adalimumab (Humira®) and etanercept (Enbrel® and Benepali®) accounted for approximately 65% of bDMARDs market during the study period.
 The utilisation of branded infliximab (Remicade®) and etanercept (Enbrel®) decreased gradually since the launch of infliximab and etanercept biosimilars in March 2015 and March 2016 respectively, while, the utilisation of infliximab biosimilars (Inflectra® and Remsima®) and etanercept biosimilar (Benepali®) increased gradually achieving 58% and 48% of infliximab and etanercept market respectively by February 2017 (Figure 1).
 Similarly, expenditure on branded infliximab and etanercept decreased since the introduction of their biosimilars (Table 2).

-Table 2 Price/DDD and expenditure of branded and biosimilar adalimumab, etanercept, infliximab, certolizumab pegol, golimumab, abatacept and tocilizumab in rheumatology specialities in UK hospitals between March 2014 and February 2017
+Table 2 Price/DDD, utilisation and expenditure of branded and biosimilar adalimumab, etanercept, infliximab, certolizumab pegol, golimumab, abatacept and tocilizumab in rheumatology specialities in UK hospitals between March 2014 and February 2017